education.vic.gov.au

 Moderation of student data

-School staff are recommended to meet in teams to discuss and moderateExternal Link the collected data and evidence to decide a student’s place in the NCCD.
+School staff are encouraged to meet in teams to discuss and the collected data.
+This practice ensures that the NCCD data submitted is accurate and consistent.

 Professional learning

-The department provides training for all school-based staff on their role in the NCCD via the LearnEd portal on eduPayExternal Link (staff login required).
+The department provides training for all school-based staff on their role in the NCCD via the LearnEd portal on (staff login required).

-The NCCD Portal provides free information and professional learning resources for teachers, school leaders, support staff, parents and carers.
+The NCCD Portal provides information and professional learning resources for teachers, school leaders, support staff, parents and carers.
 The portal includes a significant amount of information and guidance to help teachers and school teams work through the steps to complete the NCCD.

 The NCCD is designed to complement and reinforce the legislative requirements that apply to all Australian schools and education institutions under the: